swyxio/brain/A - Writing/The Investment Case for Temporal.md

 Salesforce is one such ecosystem for customers and sales, which is why it continues to be adopted while everybody complains about it.
 Let's say Okta is the emerging SoR for SSO logins, and it is beginning to [flex its data](https://www.okta.com/sites/default/files/2022-01/Businesses-at-Work-2022-Annual-Report.pdf).
 Rippling is the [SoR for employee data](https://twitter.com/EverettRandle/status/1451209431597731840).
 So on and so forth.

-Temporal is naturally the System of Record for the most critical long running processes within any company.
+**Temporal is naturally the System of Record for the most critical long running processes within any company**.
 How many open transactions do we have running right now?
 What's the p95 runtime of our customer shopping journeys in the past month?
 Why was there a spike in manual cancellations of our billing workflow yesterday?

 This not only positions it for offering the [most important dashboard](https://www.saastr.com/want-go-upmarket-need-great-dashboard/) in the company (though it should not attempt to be a dashboarding company) but perhaps also *control panel* as well.
 Neither are significant revenue opportunities - but the integrations that come with this data can be.

 One underappreciated fact is that Temporal is also the System of Record for vendor reliability.
-We naturally collect the API failure rates as the flip side of retries, and can do everything from evaluate SLAs to baking off vendor performance, although I don't seriously expect that this use case will be dominant compared to other vendor evaluation criteria.
+We naturally collect the API metrics as part of the basic job, and can do everything from evaluate SLAs to baking off vendor performance, although I don't seriously expect that this use case will be dominant compared to other vendor evaluation criteria.

 ### Serverless and Code Hosting